tink-crypto/tink/README.md

 See the License for the specific language governing permissions and limitations under the License.

+There is no official Google support or endorsement of this project.

 ## What is K2?
 K2 is a cryptographic toolkit that provides an easy, code-reviewable way to do crypto safely - avoiding many of the subtle problems that come up when you do crypto yourself.

-## K2 is not an official Google project
-Although several of the maintainers are Google employees, this is just something we needed and decided to build - classic open source engineering.
-There is no official Google support or endorsement of this project.

 ## Status of K2
 K2 is currently in the design and early build phase.